liijunwei/practice/ruby/working-with-unix-processes/18.daemon_processes/note01.md

 ```

 + Typically the **process group** id will be the same as the pid of the process group leader.
-+ The process group leader is the ‘originating’ process of a terminal command.
++ The process group leader is the "originating" process of a terminal command.
     + ie. If you start an irb process at the terminal it will become the group leader of a new process group.
 Any child processes that it creates will be made part of the same process group

 + Try out the following example to see that process groups are inherited.